kwaldenphd/pandas-intro/README.md

 Q9: Write code that parses a structured data file in which commas "," are used as a thousands separator.
 Include code + comments

 Q10: Using the DataFrame you created for Q5, write code that executes AT LEAST FOUR of the following tasks.
-Include code + comments.
+Your answer for these items should include a Python program + comments that document process and explain your code.

 - Sorts a column by ascending values
 - Sorts a column by descending values
 - Selects a specific column in the DataFrame